-\parae{Temporal and spatial flow dependencies.} CLP measures depend on the time-varying number of flows competing for bandwidth at a link.
-They also depend on where (and for how long) these flows are bottlenecked.
-For instance, a flow bottlenecked elsewhere does not need its full fair share at another link.
-These bottlenecks might shift frequently due to the arrival and departure of flows. \sysname must efficiently account for these dependencies.
+\parae{Temporal and spatial dependencies.} CLP measures depend on the time-varying number of flows competing for bandwidth at a link.
+They also depend on where and for how long these flows experience congestion.
+For example, a flow bottlenecked at a link does not need its full fair share at other links.
+These bottlenecks may shift frequently due to flow arrivals and departures, and \sysname must capture them.